-General expectations: This is closer to a "special topics" course than a "prelim preparation course".
-On the one hand, this means fewer homework assignments and tests, since I am less concerned with evaluating your performance and more concerned with giving you an overview of the field of dynamical systems.
+General expectations: This is a "special topics" course, rather than a "prelim preparation course".
+On the one hand, this means fewer homework assignments and tests, since I am less concerned with evaluating your performance and more concerned with giving you an overview of the field of ergodic theory and thermodynamic formalism.
 On the other hand, this means that I will at times move rather more quickly than would be appropriate for a prelim-level course; some topics will not be treated in the detail that they really deserve, since this is the only way that I can tell the story I want to tell in the span of a single semester.

-My goal is that by the end of the semester, you will have a reasonable bird's-eye view of how the qualitative behavior of dynamical systems changes as the parameters governing the system vary.
+My goal is that by the end of the semester, you will have a reasonable bird's-eye view of the main results in ergodic theory and thermodynamic formalism for uniformly hyperbolic systems.
 Your part in this is to attend lectures regularly, ask questions when something I say is not clear to you, and to think about the material outside of class time: think about answers to informal questions that I pose; think of questions that I might have asked but didn't; talk to your classmates and to me about all of those questions, about the homework, about how all of this fits together.1